San Diego Firearms Law Enforcement Pick Up Service

 • Firearm make, model, caliber, and serial number, if known

-• Any written notice from the agency saying the firearm is available for release
+• Any written notice from the agency stating the firearm is available for release

 • Whether you want the firearm picked up, transferred, stored, sold, or shipped to another FFL

-California law allows law enforcement agencies and courts to dispose of unclaimed firearms, ammunition, or ammunition feeding devices after the applicable deadline once the owner has been notified that the property is available for return.
-If you received a release notice, DOJ letter, property notice, or agency deadline, contact us as soon as possible.
+Don't wait too long.
+California law allows agencies and courts to dispose of unclaimed firearms, ammunition, or magazines after the applicable deadline once the owner has been notified that the property is available for return.
+If you've received a release notice, DOJ letter, property notice, or agency deadline, contact us as soon as possible.

-Contact us with the agency name, case number, and release status so we can review the situation and explain the next step.
+Send us the agency name, case number, and release status, and we'll review the situation and explain the next step.

-What if I do not want the firearm back personally?
+What if I don't want the firearm back personally?

-Depending on the firearm, your ownership status, and the agency’s rules, you may have options to transfer, sell, consign, store, or ship the firearm through an FFL.
+Depending on the firearm, your ownership status, and the agency's rules, you may be able to transfer, sell, consign, store, or ship the firearm through an FFL.
 Contact us before your release deadline expires.

-Can WBT Guns help if the firearm is not California compliant?
+Can WBT Guns help if the firearm isn't California compliant?

-WBT Guns specializes in California-compliant firearms.
-If the firearm can legally be handled, transferred, modified, or shipped, we can review possible options.
+We specialize in California-compliant firearms.
+If the firearm can legally be handled, transferred, modified, or shipped, we can review your options.
 Some firearms may not be transferable or returnable depending on California law, agency policy, or the facts of the case.

 Do you provide legal advice?